N3X15/MineEdit/bin/README.txt

   MineEdit has an MIT license, although I honestly really don't care what you do to it, as long as my name is somewhere on the end result of your tinkering.

   LibNBT, which is included with MineEdit, has a GPL license.
+It has been patched to add path-based setting of values so is included with the MineEdit sourcecode.

-  I have no idea what lightgen is, Moose just kinda went "here" and was never heard from again.
+  lightgen.exe, the light regenerator, is by #mcc's Moose.
+I've patched it to compile in Cygwin.
+I have no idea what license lightgen is, Moose just kinda went "here" and was never heard from again.

   We worked hard on this stuff, and don't want to see our creations twisted into some horrible monster that doesn't credit us and our work.
 So credit us and follow the appropriate licensing.